 Submit as an MS Word .doc or .rtf attachment.

 Use the show and hide tool to check for and remove manually installed tabs and spacing.
 Use the paragraph format features to create a clean manuscript.
 Fancy style formats are not wanted, use normal style.
 They can be a nightmare when formatting a book for print or e-format.

 Do not type or paste the story into the body of your e-mail, attachments only please.
 We are not accepting submissions via snail mail or regular mail unless they are on a zip drive.

-Submissions not following these formats may be deleted without reply.
-If you do not use Story Submission in the e-mail subject line there’s no guarantee that the story will be received.
+For Submissions not using the headrer: Story Submission-Title-Name in the e-mail subject line there’s no guarantee that the story will be received.
 We try to acknowledged all stories within twenty-four hours, if you have not been contacted after forty-eight hours, please inquire.

 No Simultaneous Submissions

 No Multiple Submissions

 Construct the subject line of your e-mail in this manner:

 Include contact information in both the body of the e-mail and at the top of your story.
 Very important if your original e-mail gets lost.
 You may also include a bio with a links to your website and publications if you wish.
 This will be attached after the ending of your story online.
 If your story is accepted please continue to keep your contact information updated.